 - stroke, which can lead to permanent brain damage or even death

 Women who develop preeclampsia face an increased risk for heart and blood vessel disease.
 Their risk of preeclampsia in future pregnancies also increases.
-Women who’ve had preeclampsia have a 16 percent chance of developing it again in a future pregnancy.
+Women who’ve had preeclampsia have a chance of developing it again in a future pregnancy.

 The only treatment to stop progression and lead to resolution of preeclampsia is delivery of the baby and placenta.
 Waiting to deliver can increase risk of complications but delivering too early in the pregnancy increases the risk for preterm birth.

 If it’s too early in your pregnancy, you may be told to wait until the baby is mature enough to be born to minimize those risks.